decentraland/documentation/content/creator/quests/client.md

 })
 ```

-#### Send Events to the Quests Service
+## Send Custom Actions to the Quests Service

-When the player performs an action in the scene that makes them progress in the quest, use the `sendEvent` function.
+When an action is of type `CUSTOM`, you must use the `sendEvent` function to update the quest service.

-As with other functions from the quest client, we can use an event emitter to route events from anywhere in our scene's code to the context where the quest client object is initialized.
+Like with other functions from the quest client, you can use an event emitter to route events from anywhere in your scene's code to the context where the quest client object is initialized.
 A good practice is to define an "action" event with mitt that includes all of the data about the action.
 That way you only need to create a single listener, that handles all the actions from your scene.

 Come back to the `events.ts` file iny your scene, to define a type of event that sends an `Action` object.
 For this, you need to import the `Action` type provided by the Quests Client library and defined in the Quest's Protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).